AwalaApp/network-website/index.md

 This technology can be useful in times or places where the Internet is unavailable, as opposed to when it's restricted and technologies like VPNs or Tor can be used.
 It's meant to support scenarios such as:

-- Bypassing censorship in oppressive regimes by allowing dissidents and the general public to communicate securely, and even broadcast information from opposition leaders.
+- Working around Internet blackouts in oppressive regimes by allowing dissidents and the general public to communicate securely, and even broadcast information from opposition leaders.
 - In the immediate aftermath of a disaster, survivors could communicate with their family and friends if disaster relief services could relay the information.
 - People in remote settlements with no access to the Internet could have their information relayed periodically.